hellohaptik/docs_haptik/docs/bot-builder/basic/copypaste.md

 ---
-title: Copy & Paste on Bot Builder
+title: Copy & Paste on Conversation Studio
 ---

 ## Which all elements can be copied and pasted?